-- You may use one or more of the prefix keywords (REQuest, TOsys, ASuser, BYuser, PRESET, FORuser, ATnode, NODIRectxa) with this command.
+- 1. You can use one or more of the prefix keywords (REQuest, TOsys, ASuser, BYuser, PRESET, FORuser, ATnode, NODIRectxa) with this command.
 These prefix keywords may be specified in any order, but each keyword may only be specified once.
 The FOR and AT prefix keywords do not apply to this command.
 They are accepted without error, but otherwise ignored. - 2.
-If less than 16 hex digits are provided following the BR_LBA, LUN, or PORTname keywords, leading zeros will be presumed. - 3.
-When using the SCPDATA keyword, the information to be passed to CP for inclusion in the source directory can be specified in one of two ways: - Within a 'text' string, where text may include blanks or special characters.
-DirMaint will pass this string to CP exactly as specified.
-Blanks are not removed. - Within a HEX 'hh..hh' string, where hh..hh must be pairs of hex digits.
-Unlike above, special characters are not allowed in this string.
-DirMaint will allow blanks in this string, but will remove them before passing the statement to CP. - 4.
-For more information on specifying quoted strings and the LOADDEV directory statement, see z/VM: CP Planning and Administration.
+If less than 16 hex digits are provided following the BR_LBA, LUN, or PORTname keywords, leading zeros are presumed. - 3.
+When using the SCPDATA keyword, the data to be passed to CP for inclusion in the source directory can be specified in one of two ways: - Within a 'text' string, where text can include blanks and special characters.
+DirMaint passes the string to CP exactly as specified.
+Blanks are not removed. - Within a HEX 'hex_value' string, where hex_value must be pairs of hex digits.
+Unlike a text string, special characters are not allowed in the HEX data.
+DirMaint removes blanks from the data that is passed to CP.

+4. For information about the LOADDEV directory statement, see LOADDEV Directory Statement in z/VM: CP Planning and Administration.